Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Related Work

-Search-based approaches have demonstrated strong performance in board games.
-Classical approaches include TD-leaf(\(\lambda\)) \citep{Baxter1998}, which combines TD-learning with look-ahead search.
+Search-based approaches have demonstrated strong performance in two-player games such as board games.
 One of the most well-known algorithms is AlphaGo \citep{Silver2016}.
 It combined supervised pre-training with human expert game records and fine-tuning by RL with MCTS, defeating a human world champion in the game of Go.
 AlphaGo Zero \citep{Silver2017MasteringTG} eliminated the need for supervised pre-training, and AlphaZero \citep{Silver2018} extended it to general perfect-information finite-action games.
 Its generality has enabled applications in other fields, including mathematical and algorithmic discovery \citep{Fawzi2022, Mankowitz2023}.
 Subsequent studies of AlphaZero \citep{Schrittwieser2020, pmlr-v139-hubert21a, ozair2021vector, schrittwieser2021online} have extended its applicability to a wider range of RL settings, such as continuous action spaces and partial observations.

-While these search-based approaches are powerful, their significant computational demand has been pointed out as limitations \citep{pmlr-v162-zhao22h}.
-To address this issue, recent studies have proposed more lightweight and efficient search-based algorithms.
-For example, \citet{pmlr-v139-hessel21a} proposed a method that reduces the depth of the search tree and performs a one-step search instead of a deep MCTS.
+While these search-based approaches are powerful, their computational demand has been noted as a limitation~\citep{pmlr-v162-zhao22h}.
+To address this issue, \citet{pmlr-v139-hessel21a} and \citet{Danihelka2022} proposed methods that reduce tree depth and rollout count, respectively.

-Furthermore, \citet{Danihelka2022} proposed Gumbel AlphaZero, which reduces the rollout count of tree search, achieving efficient learning in the board game domain.

 Our work shares the goal of achieving efficient learning with these prior studies, but takes a more drastic approach.
 While previous methods reduce the amount of look-ahead search during training, we aim to completely eliminate it.
 In this sense, our method can be regarded as the zero-search limit of this line of research.
+Conceptual comparison between search-based methods and KLENT is illustrated in Figure~\ref{fig:concept}.